epsylon3/odbgscript/doc/ReadMe.txt

 GPA proc, lib, [0,1]
 --------------------
-Gets the address of the specified procedure in the specified library.
+Get the address of the specified procedure in the specified library.
 When found sets the reserved $RESULT variable. $RESULT == 0 if nothing found.
 Useful for setting breakpoints on APIs.
 Set third param to 1 if you want to keep library in memory